wpengine/hwptoolkit/docs/plugins/wpgraphql-logging/how-to/event-pub-sub/index.md

+---
+title: How To Guide: Event Pub/Sub System
+description: Learn how to use the WPGraphQL Logging plugin's event pub/sub system to subscribe, transform, and emit events.
+---

 ## How to use the WPGraphQL Logging events pub/sub system

 The plugin exposes a lightweight pub/sub bus around key WPGraphQL lifecycle events and bridges them to standard WordPress actions/filters.
 You can: